Hilda asteroid: Research

 The observed peculiarities in the Hildas' motion are based on data for a few hundred objects known to date and generate still more questions.
 Further observations are needed to expand on the list of Hildas.
 Such observations are most favorable when Earth is near conjunction with the mid-sides of the Hildas Triangle, because that is when the asteroids are closest to Earth, and in opposition with the Sun.
-They are therefore at their brightest.
-These moments occur each 4 and 1/3 months.
+They are therefore at their brightest during these moments which occur every 4 and 1/3 months.
 In these circumstances the brilliance of objects of similar size could run up to 2.5 magnitudes as compared to the apices.

-The Hildas traverse regions of the Solar system from approximately 2 AU up to Jupiter's orbit.
+The Hildas traverse regions of the Solar System from approximately 2 AU up to Jupiter's orbit.
 This entails a variety of physical conditions and the neighborhood of various groups of asteroids.
 On further observation some theories on the Hildas may have to be revised.